DennisFaucher/FillerWordsShock/README.md

 #### Creating a Custom Microphone to Text App with Trigger Words

-I was going to write a custom Go program as I did with GCP, until I stumbled across this beauty:
+I was going to write a custom Go program as I did with GCP, until I stumbled across this beauty: https://speech-to-text-demo.ng.bluemix.net/.
+Everything I need.
+I cloned the GitHub repo to my Mac from this URL: https://github.com/watson-developer-cloud/speech-to-text-nodejs